EGAdams/the_function_caller/.a__instructions/tdd_agency.md

+Here is the Design Document for the system that we are building.
+#
-# Project Manager Agent System Design and Roadmap
+# Design and Development Plan for Agent-Based Test-Driven Development System
+#
 ## Overview

-The **Project Manager Agent** will oversee the development of the Test-Driven Development (TDD) system, keeping track of what has been built and identifying components that are still under development or pending implementation.

 ---

 ## Current System Components

 ### Built Components

+---

+## Pending Components

+### Agents to Build
 1. **CodeGeneratorAgent**
    - Functionality: Interprets test cases and generates code snippets.
-   - Status: Implemented and unit-tested.
+   - Status: not started.

-2. **MessageBrokerAgent**
+2. **MessageCollabratorAgent**
    - Functionality: Routes messages between agents.
-   - Status: Implemented and unit-tested.
+   - Status: not started.

----

-## Pending Components

-### Agents to Build
-1. **TestCaseGeneratorAgent**
+3. **TestCaseGeneratorAgent**
    - Functionality: Automatically generates test cases from requirements or specifications.
-   - Dependencies: MessageBrokerAgent for communication.
+   - Dependencies: MessageCollaboratorAgent for communication.
    - Status: Not started.

-2. **TestRunnerAgent**
+4. **TestRunnerAgent**
    - Functionality: Executes generated code against test cases and reports results.
-   - Dependencies: CodeGeneratorAgent, MessageBrokerAgent.
+   - Dependencies: CodeGeneratorAgent, MessageCollaboratorAgent.
    - Status: Not started.

-3. **FeedbackAnalyzerAgent**
+5. **FeedbackAnalyzerAgent**
    - Functionality: Analyzes test results and provides recommendations for improvement.
-   - Dependencies: TestRunnerAgent, MessageBrokerAgent.
+   - Dependencies: TestRunnerAgent, MessageCollaboratorAgent.
    - Status: Not started.

-4. **ProjectManagerAgent**
+6. **ProjectManagerAgent**
-   - Functionality: Tracks progress, logs completed tasks, and assigns next steps to agents.
+   - Functionality: oversee the development of the Test-Driven Development (TDD) system, keeping track of what has been built and identifying components that are still under development or pending implementation.Tracks progress, logs completed tasks, and assigns next steps to agents.
    - Dependencies: None (acts as a central authority).
    - Status: In planning.